MyFi-UBT/thesis_implementation/analysis/LIME/LIME_robotics/readme.md

 Configure and execute the corresponding "main.py" file to initiate the analysis procedure.
 Within this script, the scenario that has to be analyzed needs to be specified.

 ## Acknowledgements
-We want to thank Philipp Jahn and Carsten Scholle from the University of Bayreuth for supporting the evaluation of our work regarding "LIME_robotics" [2].
+We want to thank Philipp Jahn and Carsten Scholle from the University of Bayreuth for supporting the evaluation of our work.

 ## References
 [1] Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "" Why should i trust you?"
 Explaining the predictions of any classifier."
 Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
 2016.